Revisiting the de Rham-Witt complex: Dieudonn e Algebras

-In the situation of Proposition \ref{prop30}, we can apply Proposition \ref{prop28} to identify $A^{0}$ with the ring of Witt vectors $W( A^{0} / VA^{0} )$.
-Consequently, the {\em existence} of the map $f\colon W(R) \rightarrow A^{0}$ is clear: we simply apply the Witt vector functor to the ring homomorphism $f_0\colon R \rightarrow A^{0} / V A^{0}$.
+In the statement of Proposition \ref{prop30}, the assumption that $A^{\ast}$ is a strict Dieudonn\'{e} algebra is needed only to guarantee that $A^{0}$ is isomorphic to the ring of Witt vectors of $A^{0}/VA^{0}$ (Proposition \ref{prop28}).
+The {\em existence} of the map $f\colon W(R) \rightarrow A^{0}$ is clear: we simply apply the Witt vector functor to the ring homomorphism $f_0\colon R \rightarrow A^{0} / V A^{0}$.
 The uniqueness of $f$ is a consequence of the following elementary assertion: